 Data Usage in the Telecom Industry: How to Stop Your Data Lake from Becoming a Swamp

 In order to implement analytics for telecom industry purposes, it is important to create synergy between three elements – people, processes and tools.
-After all, people are the drivers of a CSP’s success, so, although processes are becoming ever more automated and tools more advanced, these are worth little without a culture of innovative thinking that focuses on their application and monetization.

 An example would be new ways of thinking about how data are stored – traditionally in silos that create barriers to communication between domains.
 Virtualization lets CSPs remove such barriers and unify the various pools of the data lake.
-To prevent this unified body of data from becoming an unmanageable swamp, smart organizations establish desired outcomes (use cases) related to data and then work back to create a road map that will get them there.
+To prevent this unified body of data from becoming an unmanageable swamp, smart organizations establish desired outcomes (use cases) related to the telecom data usage and then work back to create a road map that will get them there.

 Common use cases are related to operational efficiency, customer experience and new business models.
 It’s important to identify just one, then focus on sub-elements that can yield results.
 For example, if improved operational efficiency is the key use case, minimizing losses related to network failure could be the way to achieve this goal.
 But for any use case the principle is always the same.
 Establish your intended outcome, then step back to see how this might be achieved.